In many cases you may want to associate a bracket with your data - to cluster clients, products, orders, and better sort your dimensions.

 Since we only want to keep the last item that’s shown, we can append

-[REMOVE LASTNONBLANK: Clusters] to our formula.
-Please note that the Clusters dimension is not in the structure anymore.
+[REMOVE LASTNONBLANK: Range] to our formula.
+Please note that the Range dimension is not in the structure anymore.

 Taking advantage of the mapping